Susan G. Komen: Donation criticisms

-In return, a major sponsor such as Yoplait obtains an exclusive contract; no other yogurt manufacturer may use the branding.
-In 2002, credit card operator American Express launched the "Charge for a Cure" campaign that claimed that "in the search for a cure, every dollar counts."
+Some Komen campaigns have required that consumers mail proof of purchase for a promoted item before the manufacturer donates, and some campaigns have placed a cap on the maximum amount donated.
+In 2002, credit card operator American Express launched the "Charge for a Cure" campaign with the motto that "in the search for a cure, every dollar counts."
 The amount donated per qualifying transaction, regardless of the purchase amount, was one cent.